NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Living Library.md

 abilities_mid:
   - name: ""
   - name: "Versatile Counterspell"
-    desc: "`pf2:r` (arcane) **Trigger** A creature Casts a Spell;\n**Effect** The living library expends a prepared spell to counter the triggering creature's casting.
+    desc: "`pf2:r` (arcane) **Trigger** A creature Casts a Spell;\n* * *\n\n**Effect** The living library expends a prepared spell to counter the triggering creature's casting.
 The living library can expend either the same spell or any spell of 1 level higher than the triggering spell.
 The living library loses the spell slot as if it had cast the triggering spell.
 It then attempts to counteract the triggering spell."

 attacks:
   - name: ""